Heat Pumps in the UK: Complete Guide

 Do heat pumps work in UK winters?

 Yes.
-Modern heat pumps work efficiently down to -15°C. The UK's mild winters (rarely below -5°C) are ideal for heat pumps.
-Performance drops slightly in very cold weather, but they remain far more efficient than direct electric heating.
+Modern heat pumps work efficiently down to -15°C. The UK's mild winters (rarely below -5°C) are ideal, and performance drops only slightly in very cold weather.
+See do heat pumps work in winter.

 Can I keep my radiators with a heat pump?

 Yes.
-Air-to-water heat pumps work with existing radiators.
-For optimal efficiency, radiators may need upsizing (larger surface area) because heat pumps run at lower flow temperatures (35–45°C vs 60–70°C for boilers).
-Underfloor heating is the most efficient option.
+Air-to-water heat pumps work with existing radiators, though some may need upsizing because heat pumps run at lower flow temperatures (35–45°C vs 60–70°C for boilers).
+See heat pump radiators.

 How noisy are heat pumps?